-- Open Foris tools were applied in the world's first global drylands assessment on trees and forests, launched by FAO in December 2019 at the twenty-fifth session of the Conference of the Parties to the Framework Convention on Climate Change. - The adoption and use of Open Foris and SEPAL for forest monitoring has exceeded all expectations and its impact on country reporting to the UNFCCC secretariat is a significant improvement in comparison to previous years, particularly in terms of easier access to remote sensing data and processing tools when countries collect their activity data. - Open Foris Collect Online and SE-PAL platform, as a part of Open Foris tools, now enable licensed users to access high resolution Planet Labs daily data in eight countries.
+- In July 2019, Science magazine published a paper entitled, "The global tree restoration potential" where Open Foris tools were applied. - Open Foris tools were applied in the world's first global drylands assessment on trees and forests, launched by FAO in December 2019 at the twenty-fifth session of the Conference of the Parties to the Framework Convention on Climate Change. - The adoption and use of Open Foris and SEPAL for forest monitoring has exceeded all expectations and its impact on country reporting to the UNFCCC secretariat is a significant improvement in comparison to previous years, particularly in terms of easier access to remote sensing data and processing tools when countries collect their activity data. - Open Foris Collect Online and SEPAL platform, as a part of Open Foris tools, now enable licensed users to access high resolution Planet Labs daily data in eight countries.